Gluten-Free Lemon Herb Quinoa Cakes Tasty and Simple

 Remove the cakes from the skillet and let them drain on a paper towel to absorb any excess oil.

-- Presentation Tips: Serve the quinoa cakes on a platter with a wedge of lemon and a sprinkle of fresh herbs on top for an elegant touch.
-Pair with a light cucumber and tomato salad for a refreshing side.
+Serve with a wedge of lemon and fresh herbs for an elegant touch.